This edition was updated: June, 2008.

 One can also benchtop-test the solenoid valve for stuck-open, stuck-closed, or restrictions, by removing it entirely and activating it manually.
 The water inlet connects to an ordinary garden hose.
 For the electrical test, I assembled a "cheater" AC plug and cord with 1-amp inline fuse and female spade lugs, and connected this to the solenoid's terminals to apply 120 VAC.
 Apply the inlet water pressure, and (keeping yourself dry) briefly insert the AC plug into an outlet.

 This section is for technicians and advanced do-it-yourselfers who have the tools and knowledge to charge A/C and refrigeration systems.
-If you're not a do-it-yourselfer and wanting advice about a technician offering an expensive repair, see my tips under diagnosing poor performance below.
+If you're not a do-it-yourselfer and wanting advice about hiring a technician offering an expensive repair, see my tips under diagnosing poor performance below.

 The performance specifications on the "Service and Wiring Sheet" indicate that the machine should harvest a medium-thick (about 0.45") slab of ice every 18 to 22 minutes under favorable conditions (ambient temperature 70 deg F and incoming water temp 60 deg F).
 This production rate will slow to 30 to 38 minutes under unfavorable conditions (ambient temperature 100 deg F and incoming water temp 80 deg F).
 If the production is slower, then the cause may be an undercharged refrigeration system.